 Additional fees added to a freight bill that exceed the basic transportation of cargo.

 Additional services added to the freight bill that exceed the basic transportation of cargo.
 These services are needed either due to customer request, building regulations, or other special circumstances.
-Examples include packing, appliance servicing, handling of specialty items, and stair carries.
-These and related services are subject to additional charges.
+Examples

 The complete cost of the move from beginning to end, including all transportation and accessorial charges.